 If you have access to a full gym, I recommend using the landmine chest press as an accessory exercise.
 It does not need to be your main chest exercise, but it contains a few unique benefits that make it suitable to throw into your program for a few phases.

 If you don’t have access to a gym, and all you have is a barbell, then this can be one of your main upper body pressing exercises.
-In my landmine-only exercise program (coming in early 2022), I feature this exercise once a week as a main pressing movement in the 4-day/week program.
+In my landmine-only exercise program, I feature this exercise once a week as a main pressing movement in the 4-day/week program.

 I firmly believe you can create an effective (even more effective than normal) training program to save your joints, build muscle, and burn fat with just landmine exercises.
 That’s why I created The Landmine Workout.

 Comments for This Entry

 The Landmine Chest Press: Methodology, Advantages, and Programming - buzzBEST[…] Supply hyperlink […]

 The Landmine Chest Press: Approach, Advantages, and Programming - Global[…] Supply hyperlink […]